 The Best Cookware Needed In Every Kitchen

 My goal has always been to teach people to cook from scratch.
-To be able to cook in the most efficient ways, you need the best cookware.
+To cook efficiently, you need the best cookware.
 I’m going to show you some of my favorites.

-You can start with cheaper brands, but if you have two or three really good pieces of cookware, they will last a lifetime when you take care of them.
+You can start with cheaper brands, but if you have two or three excellent cookware, they will last a lifetime when you care for them.
 I want to invite you into my kitchen today to see what I use.
-Be sure and let me know your favorite cookware so I can share your ideas with my readers.
+Be sure to tell me your favorite cookware so I can share your ideas with my readers.

 The Best Cookware Needed In Every Kitchen